Our Therapists

 Accredited Person-Centred Counsellor

-I am an accredited Person-Centred Counsellor with further training in Eye Movement Desensitisation and Reprocessing (EMDR) and Solution-Focused Brief Therapy.
-I work with adults 18 years and over.
-I also accept insurance referrals from AXA, BUPA, PPP, Aviva and Vitality.
+Lindsey is an accredited Person-Centred Counsellor with further training in Eye Movement Desensitisation and Reprocessing (EMDR) and Solution-Focused Brief Therapy.
+Lindsey works with adults aged 18 years and over, and also accepts insurance referrals from AXA and BUPA.

-I draw on over 30 years working in health and social care settings.
-I have experience in Palliative care, Bereavement (including baby loss), managing life-limiting conditions, Cancer, Carers issues, Menopause and the life-long impact of Childhood trauma.
+Drawing on over 30 years of experience in health and social care settings, Lindsey has expertise in areas including palliative care, bereavement (including baby loss), managing life-limiting conditions, cancer, carers’ issues, menopause, and the lifelong impact of childhood trauma.

-There might be a specific goal you wish to work on, or something more general.
-At the start, we will work together focusing on the reasons you seek Counselling and plan a way forward.
+Clients may have a specific goal to work on, or approach Lindsey with more general concerns.
+At the outset, Lindsey collaborates with clients to focus on the reasons they seek counselling and to plan a way forward.

-I take a mind-body approach to Counselling.
-Using a holistic approach can help you take charge of your symptoms such as an over active mind or overwhelming feelings of anxiety.
-I believe knowledge is power and offer psychoeducation not as an expert but as a way of helping you understand the mind-body connection, to gain self-awareness and develop new coping strategies.
+Lindsey takes a mind-body approach to counselling, employing a holistic perspective to help clients address symptoms such as an overactive mind or overwhelming feelings of anxiety.
+Believing that knowledge is power, Lindsey offers psychoeducation not as an expert, but as a means to help clients understand the mind-body connection, gain self-awareness, and develop new coping strategies.

-At the heart of our work is a genuine, trustworthy, and compassionate relationship.
-I aim to offer an inclusive and neurodiverse affirming environment where you can safely express and be yourself without judgement.
-This may include creative ways of working including Therapeutic Photography.
+At the core of Lindsey’s work is a genuine, trustworthy, and compassionate relationship.
+Lindsey aims to provide an inclusive and neurodiverse affirming environment where clients can safely express themselves without judgement.
+This may include creative approaches such as Therapeutic Photography.

-Counselling sessions are offered face to face or online / telephone and can be short term or longer in duration.
-Walk and Talk (Outdoor Therapy) sessions are available between April and October.
-I currently have availability on a Thursday and Friday.
+Counselling sessions with Lindsey are available face to face, online, or by telephone, and can be short-term or longer in duration.
+Walk and Talk (Outdoor Therapy) sessions are offered between April and October.
+Currently, Lindsey has availability on Thursdays and Fridays.

-It can be overwhelming searching for the right Counsellor so I would be happy to explain about the different modalities and approaches should that help.
-Please feel free to book in a free 15 minute telephone consultation without obligation to assist you in that search.
+Understanding that searching for the right counsellor can be overwhelming, Lindsey is happy to explain the different modalities and approaches if that would be helpful.
+Prospective clients are welcome to book a free 15-minute telephone consultation without obligation to assist in their search.

 Email: